MikeCroall/p5-playground/README.md

-# p5-playground
+# Mike's p5-playground
-## Games and fun visuals written in JavaScript with p5.js
+## Games and fun visuals in JavaScript with p5.js
 Available to interact with [here](https://mikecroall.github.io/p5-playground/).

 ### Sketch ideas